- Canada’s highest elevated resort with stunning views

 After being picked up from your Banff hotel you will head to Kicking Horse to experience the excitement and thrill of driving a snowmobile through the magnificent Rocky Mountains!
 You will be guided through the mountain trails on your own 600cc snowmobile, travel along the edge of an alpine valley and enjoy the panoramic views before stopping for a delicious mountainside BBQ lunch by the fire.

-Getting to Banff is easy!
-Calgary International Airport is the closest airport to the Banff, Lake Louise, and Sunshine area.
+Calgary International Airport is the closest airport to Banff Sunshine.
 This modern uncrowded facility handles airlines from all over the world with frequent non-stop and direct flights.
 Located only a 1.5 hour scenic drive from Banff and another short 20 minute drive southwest will have you arrive at Sunshine Village.

 Photo Credits: Reuben Krabbe | Sunshine Village